 - Places to eat, drink and shop in the village.

 - Picnics welcome in the garden.

-- Please check the Alfriston Clergy House website for opening hours as times vary.
+- Please visit the Alfriston Clergy House website for opening times and prices.

 Before you start your journey to Alfriston Clergy for your day out, we recommend that you check their website or contact them to confirm opening times and admission prices.